Whistleblower Laws and Lawsuits

 The Sarbanes-Oxley Act of 2002, sometimes referred to as the "Corporate and Auditing Accountability and Responsibility Act" is a federal law that sets standards for all US public companies.
 Among the regulations included in Sarbanes-Oxley are individual responsibility for accurate and complete financial reports (on the part of senior executives), external auditor independence, enhanced financial disclosures and corporate fraud accountability.
 Sarbanes-Oxley also established new protections for corporate whistleblowers.

-In 2001, Vice President of Enron, Sherron Watkins blew the whistle on Enron's major accounting cover-up.
-The company and its auditors, Arthur Andersen, hid billions of dollars in debt, lied to their shareholders, and avoided paying federal income tax for years.
+The vice-president of Enron, Sherron Watkins in 2001 blew the whistle on Enron's major accounting cover-up.
+The company and its auditors hid billions of dollars in debt, lied to their shareholders, and avoided paying federal income tax for years.

 Depicted in a Hollywood film, The Insider shows the real-life story of how CBS reporters uncovered the malpractice and corruption of the tobacco industry and attempted to push past the corporate politics to have it aired on 60 Minutes.

 Other whistleblower cases have involved misconduct in the FBI, the failure of government officials to protect the environment, illegal storage of hazardous waste, dumping of raw sewage and wastewater violations, nuclear accidents, corporate cover-ups, and more.

 WHISTLEBLOWER EMERGING ISSUES

 SEC Fraud Whistleblower Lawsuit providing original, detailed and high-quality information that exposes SEC fraud

 Tax Fraud Whistleblowers are protected under the Tax Relief and Health Act of 2006